codingbbq/codingbbq.github.io/_posts/2019-03-19-Designer-PDF-Viewer-HackerRank.markdown

 You can find the problem [here](https://www.hackerrank.com/challenges/designer-pdf-viewer/problem)

 Below is my attempted solution to the Designer PDF Viewer problem.
-In this problem, I used the .map as well as .reduce array methods available in javascript.
+In this problem, I used the .map as well as .reduce array methods available in JavaScript.
 I found out about how we can use the Math.max method to get the maximum value in an array of integers.

 ```javascript